Boost your yield and profit by up to 200% with affordable drip irrigation kits.

 Rice, maize and soyabeans can also be planted using this innovative type of irrigation.

 Cash crops like cocoa, cashew and oil palms can also use this trickle type of irrigation.
+The Sumisansui irrigation system (similar to drip irrigation system) can be used for irrigating oil palm seedlings and trees.

 With this trickle irrigation system, you can farm all year round, no need to wait for the rains again.
 Even during the rainy season, the rains can be very unpredictable.